Social Accountability and the Challenge of Inclusion

 Welcome to the sixth edition of the Global Partners Forum of the Global Partnership for Social Accountability (GPSA)!

-This year the Forum is organized in partnership with the World Bank’s Human Rights and Development Trust Fund, Open Society Foundations and the Public Sector Accountability Monitor at Rhodes University and will focus on the role of social accountability in meeting the challenge of inclusion in public governance.
+This year the Forum is organized in partnership with the World Bank’s Human Rights and Development Trust Fund, Open Society Foundations and the Public Service Accountability Monitor at Rhodes University and will focus on the role of social accountability in meeting the challenge of inclusion in public governance.

 New dynamics as well as the continued evolution of the field, unpacked in the GPSA Forum Brief, call for social accountability practitioners, researchers and development partners to challenge themselves and think about what the foundation of their task is today and how the frontiers of social accountability are evolving.
 The aim of the 2019 GPSA Global Partners Forum is to equip GPSA stakeholders to promote, design and implement better social accountability mechanisms that can help to solve the challenge of asymmetries of power through more inclusive policy-making and implementation, building on social accountability’s foundations but with an eye toward its frontiers.